dysquard/pgpa/README.md

 </p>

-  Extract the .rar file to any folder(better to use `WinRAR` to extract),
+  Extract the .rar file to any folder(better to use `WinRAR` to extract).